 Bullying in schools is a serious problem today—one that can have severe and long-lasting effects on targets.
-Based on a nationwide survey of more than 2,000 students and their teachers, No Kidding About Bullying gives educators and youth leaders a diverse range of activities they can use to help kids in grades 3–6 build empathy, manage anger, work out conflicts, and stop bullying by peers.
-Featuring 125 mini-lessons that may be completed in 20 minutes or less, the book is a flexible resource that can be used as a stand-alone curriculum or a complement to bullying prevention and character education programs already in place.
+Based on a nationwide survey of more than 2,000 students and their teachers, No Kidding About Bullying gives educators and youth leaders a diverse range of activities they can use to help kids in third through sixth grade build empathy, manage anger, work out conflicts, and stop bullying by peers.
+Featuring 125 mini-lessons that may be completed in twenty minutes or less, the book is a flexible resource that can be used as a stand-alone curriculum or a complement to bullying prevention and character education programs already in place.

 Digital content includes all of the reproducible handouts from the book.